Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 Sorry, 200... assuming no overhead/checksum additional data required to ensure efficient transmission

+Yeah, or just under 7 minutes (call it a full 7 with checksums) to filtrate your 4096-bit private key.
+Who needs a $5 wrench [slashdot.org]?

-Misleading headling (Score:2)
+Misleading headling (Score:3)